ankschoubey/blog/src/content/post/dev-life/software-architecture/event-sourcing/3-event-sourcing-naming-conventions.md

 Note: I created a command that focused on updating attributes.
 You could also create `Command`s that focus on the domain.
 For example, consider a banking command.

 - Instead of `UpdateAccountRemainingC`, which focuses on attributes, you could create `UpdateAccountCreditC` or simply `CreditAccountC`.
 This depends on what's right for your domain.
+Read my article: [How to Choose and Name Commands](/software-blog/best-practices-command-naming-event-sourcing/)

-I'll be writing a separate blog post on what commands to create [Todo]
+'ll be writing a separate blog post on what commands to create [Todo]

 ## Combining Package Name and New Naming Convention